Estelle Lawton Lindsey: Elections

-See also List of Los Angeles municipal election returns, 1915–17

 Between 1909 and 1925, Los Angeles City Council members were elected in a first-past-the-post at-large voting system: Voters could cast their ballots for up to nine candidates, and the eighteen candidates who received the highest number of votes in a primary election then faced the voters a month later in the final round.
 The top nine in that contest were declared the winners, taking their seats on July 1 of every odd-numbered year.

 In the 1915 final election, Lindsey was one of the nine victors, just four years after women had voted in municipal elections for the first time.
 The Los Angeles Times commented:

 The race of Estelle Lawton Lindsey was the one remarkable feature of the Council fight.
 She landed in sixth place with 41,437 votes.
 Mrs. Lindsey bears the distinction of being the first woman to serve on the Council in Los Angeles and one of the few women in public life ever given so important a commission.

 Acting mayor

 Lindsey was chosen as acting council president, and on July 17 she took the chair in a session that impelled the Times to headline its story "Woman Presides Over Council; Mrs. Lindsey Wields Gavel for Day's Session."
-On September 11, 1915, with both Mayor Charles E. Sebastian and Council President M.F.
-Betkouski out of the city, Lindsey became Los Angeles's first woman acting mayor for the day.
+On September 11, 1915, with both Mayor Charles E. Sebastian and Council President Martin F. Betkouski out of the city, Lindsey became Los Angeles's first woman acting mayor for the day.